 This recommendation has been forwarded to the monitoring program involved in early detection of invasive plants.
 It is a resource and not impact topic. - Inadequate knowledge base.
 This affects all options equally, and the analysis will not address this as an impact topic.
 The alternatives allow for incorporating new findings into planning. - Application of pesticides may be harmful to applicators or other workers entering area; applications may affect health of park visitors and local residents.
 The EPA has authority to regulate the sale and usage of pesticides from two main laws: the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Federal Food, Drug, and Cosmetic Act, the latter relating to pesticide residue on foods and not directly applicable to this IPMP/EA.
 The FIFRA law and other statutes that affect the EPA's pesticide programs ensure that pesticides are safe to applicators and workers, when applied in accordance with label instructions.
 Pesticide labels provide all health and safety directives relative to the safe use of the pesticide.
 Application of pesticides will be done in accordance with all laws, regulations, and NPS policies by trained and, when appropriate, certified pesticide applicators.
 The safety plan calls for the use of personal protective equipment (PPE) by applicators and may require posting or closing of treatment areas.
 Application will be done under strictly enforced weather conditions that eliminate threats from drift and runoff.
 All Occupational Health and Safety Agency (OSHA) regulations would be followed under each alternative.
-Therefore, this concern is addressed similarly in all the alternatives and is not considered outside of general - Potential for pesticide drift on to private lands; landowner concern that invasive plant management may affect private property adjacent to and within park boundaries.
+Therefore, this concern is addressed similarly in all the alternatives and is not considered outside of general discussions of health and safety considerations in the environmental impact analysis. - Potential for pesticide drift on to private lands; landowner concern that invasive plant management may affect private property adjacent to and within park boundaries.
 Highly selective application methods would be used in accordance with the pesticide label.
 No aerial spraying will be used.
 The preferred method of pesticide delivery is by handheld sprayers affixed to small tank or backpack units.
 Handheld sprayers allow extremely precise delivery of pesticide on selected target plants.
 Small boom sprayers are occasionally used, but label restrictions and BPs would be rigorously applied in the Preferred Alternative.
-Therefore, this concern has been fully addressed in mitigations that occur on the pesticide label with additional mitigations and BPs under the Preferred Alternative.
+Therefore, this concern has been fully addressed in mitigations that occur on the pesticide label with additional mitigations and BPs under the Preferred Alternative. - Degradation of air quality or visibility.
+All 15 parks are designated Class II air quality areas (NPS 2011).
+The Class II designation allows moderate air quality deterioration.
+The amounts of exhaust or particulates contributed to the air from these proposals would be similar to normal background levels and would not exceed levels of current management and maintenance activities.
+The principal air pollutant in the parks is ground-level ozone.
+Only CUVA is in a proposed 8-hour ozone non-attainment area.
+The ozone injury-risk-assessment indicates risk of ozone injury is moderate to high in six of the parks (NPS 2011).
+This plan mitigates any contributory ground-level ozone and particulate emissions by not using power equipment during air quality advisories based on the Air Quality Index 10.
+Therefore, mitigations eliminate this topic from further consideration.